chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 - **Founder-leader** — individual (or group) who authored the project make decisions
 - **Self-appointed council or board** — the community appoints a group (from within the community) to make decisions
 - **Electoral** — community elects certain members for specific roles in the project
-- **Corporate-backed** — decisions are made by a company that has majority stake in the project
+- **Corporate-backed** — decisions are made by a company that has a majority stake in the project
 - **Foundation-backed** — a non-profit organization is set up (or engaged with) to make decisions

 We'll learn more about governance models in the next chapter!